 Iron is the most abundant essential trace mineral in the human body.

 It is readily available in foods as well as in health supplements and comes in two forms – heme and non-heme.
-Meat, seafood and poultry are rich in both heme and non-heme whereas non-heme iron is found abundantly in the plant-based diet as well as in iron-fortified foods.
+Meat, seafood and poultry are rich in both heme and non-heme whereas non-heme, iron is found abundantly in the plant-based diets as well as in iron-fortified foods.

 World Health Organization(WHO) estimates that half of the 1.62 billion anaemia cases worldwide are due to iron deficiency.

 In 2002, Iron deficiency anaemia (IDA) was characterised as one of the 10 leading risk factors for disease around the world by the WHO.

 - Iron absorption occurs in the upper small intestine.

 - Heme iron is better absorbed by the body (around 25% absorption rate) than non-heme iron (16% absorption rate) and adult men need to absorb around 1 mg/day whereas menstruating women need to absorb around 1.5 mg/day.
 [1,2]

 - However, the quantity of non-heme iron is manyfold greater than that of heme-iron in most meals.
 Thus, despite its lower bioavailability, non-heme iron generally contributes more to iron nutrition than heme iron.

 - Also, major inhibitors of iron absorption are phytic acid, polyphenols and calcium.
 [2,9]